jddecker/jddecker.github.io/content/blog/hello world/index.md

 * [Sakura](https://oxal.org/projects/sakura/)
 * [Simple.css](https://simplecss.org/)

-For this blog, I went with Pico CSS.
-I like its solid default styling, plus it's easy to tweak colors if needed.
+For this blog, I chose Pico CSS.
+Its clean default styles and ease of customization made it a good choice.
+Plus adjusting colors or layouts is straightforward when needed.

+Pico CSS can be implemented by downloading the file or via their CDN.
+[PicoCSS.com](https://picocss.com/) has instructions.

 ## Hosting

-I've been hosting my Linktree-style personal site on GitHub Pages, so I stuck with that.
+I had been hosting my Linktree-style personal site on [GitHub Pages](https://pages.github.com/), so I stuck with that.
 A nice perk is that a GitHub Action can build and deploy the site on push.
 You can find it [here](https://github.com/marketplace/actions/zola-deploy-to-pages).

 Here is an example of what it looks like: